cognitect-labs/test-runner/readme.md

 You may also supply any of the additional command line options:

 ```
   -d, --dir DIRNAME            Name of the directory containing tests.
 Defaults to "test".
   -n, --namespace SYMBOL       Symbol indicating a specific namespace to test.
+  -r, --namespace-regex REGEX  Regex for namespaces to test.
+Defaults to #".*-test$"
+                               (i.e, only namespaces ending in '-test' are evaluated)
   -v, --var SYMBOL             Symbol indicating the fully qualified name of a specific test.
   -i, --include KEYWORD        Run only tests that have this metadata keyword.
   -e, --exclude KEYWORD        Exclude tests with this metadata keyword.
-  -h, --help              Display this help message
+  -H, --test-help              Display this help message
 ```

 All options may be repeated multiple times, for a logical OR